barumau/pandunia/esperanto/esperanto-pandunia.md

 azeno - gade
 azia - asi
 Azio - asia
-aĉetanto (aĉetisto) - bayer
+aĉetanto (aĉetisto) - xoper
-aĉeti - baya
+aĉeti - xopa
 aĝo - umur
 aŭ - o
 aŭdi (aŭskulti) - auda